ca4ti/FrugalVox/README.md

 - `sip.transport`: optional, not used for now, added here for the forward compatibility with future versions (the only supported transport is now `udp`)
 - `sip.username`: your SIP account auth username (only the username itself, no domain or URI parts)
 - `sip.password`: your SIP account auth password
-- `sip.rtpPortLow` and `sip.rtpPortHigh`: your UDP port range for RTP communication, must match the port range opened in Docker if using the image, usually the default of 10000 and 20000 is fine
+- `sip.rtpPortLow` and `sip.rtpPortHigh`: your UDP port range for RTP communication, usually the default of 10000 and 20000 is fine

 All the fields in this section, except `transport`, are currently mandatory.
 If unsure about `rtpPortLow` and `rtpPortHigh`, just leave the values provided in the example config.